JulioHC00/cmesrc/data/processed/cmesrc_README.md

   - `harpnum` (INTEGER NOT NULL REFERENCES HARPS(harpnum)): Associated HARP region.
   - `association_method` (TEXT NOT NULL): Method used to determine the association.
   - `verification_score` (REAL): Confidence score of the association.
-  - `independent_verified` (INTEGER NOT NULL DEFAULT 0): Verification level for association (0 if only by me,
+  - `independent_verified` (INTEGER NOT NULL DEFAULT 0): Meant to be used if CMEs are verified beyond automatic association.
+Not in use
-    if verified by external).

 ### OVERLAPS